 Suitably sweetened and caffeinated, you can start to tackle the rest of the alley.
 This has long been the loveliest lane in Siem Reap, with its pretty shop fronts and pedestrian area.
 Here you’ll find one of town’s most sociable bars, Picasso, cleverly designed with a horseshoe-shaped bar so that even the most shrinking violet will soon find themselves immersed in conversations being held across it, often with the able assistance of the amiable bartenders.
 The Ten Bells a couple of doors down is a very cool spot with a clubby vibe, live cool music, and a great menu including oysters, Champagne and some knockout cocktails.

-The Purple Mangosteen is a boutique hotel with six stylish rooms, some elegant architectural characteristics, and a roof terrace affording exceptional views over the city centre.
+Central Prestige is a boutique hotel with six stylish rooms, some elegant archetectural characteristics, and a roof terrace affording exceptional views over the city centre.

-Bambou Indochine will make sure you’re best dressed for the occasion, with their range of light and breezy clothing, much of it made from bamboo cotton.
-Meanwhile, you can pick up some beautifully crafted homewares at Khmer Ceramics.
+Bambou Indochine, and their sister store Rêveries du Mékong down along The Passage, will make sure you’re best dressed for the occasion, with their range of light and breezy clothing, much of it made from bamboo cotton.
+Meanwhile, you can pick up some finely crafted homewares at Khmer Ceramics.

-Heading straight across the road from Alley West, and parallel with Pub Street, you’ll find a slew of bars and restaurants.
+The Passage, straight across the road from Alley West and parallel with Pub Street, is where you’ll find a slew of shops, bars and restaurants.
+Check out

 Numerous arguments have broken out over which is the best Indian restaurant in Siem Reap, with each establishment fiercely defended by its favoured patrons.
-One name that keeps coming up, especially among those who seriously know their dhal, is Dakshin’s, renowned for its more classical takes on Indian cuisine.
+One name that keeps coming up is Dakshin’s, renowned for its more classical takes on Indian cuisine.
 The deliciously hot and spicy food is tempered by the air-con.

 There are plenty of shopping opportunities on The Lane as well.
-Blush Boutique is home to a sweet blend of clothing, cosmetics, jewellery, and accessories, much of it made in Cambodia.
+Sui Joh is home to a mix of colours and hapiness.
+Items include scarves, bags, and men and womens clothing, all made in Cambodia.
 And look, there’s Yellow Sub – don’t tell us it’s not time for another quick drink!